 It was a typical morning around the house.
 Between dressing and feeding the kids and making herself look presentable, this mom wondered if she even knew who she was anymore.
 She enjoyed her children, but always felt like she lived in the mommy fog and had no time for herself.
 She felt guilty about being away from her kids even for 30 minutes here or there, but sometimes she asked herself, “Where does a mother go to resign?”

-So, how can a mom recharge her batteries without feeling guilty?
+So, how can a mom recharge her batteries and take care of herself without feeling guilty?

 Here is some wisdom from moms who have been down this path before:

 - Plain and simple, ask for help.
 Healthy people ask for what they need.
 If you don’t have extended family around, barter with friends or find surrogate grandparents who would be willing to help.
 Avoid the trap of believing others are too busy to help you.

 - Share the load.
 One mom shared that she has two children with special dietary needs.
 For a period of time, she alone made sure everything was in order for every meal.
 When she finally included her husband in the process, it allowed them both to care for their children’s needs.
 Not going it alone has given her the freedom to be away without having to worry about them.